Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 United are even shorter on quality up front after failing to replace Romelu Lukaku and Alexis Sanchez.

-Marcus Rashford has long been confident of his ability to play as a central striker but he demonstrates ever less suitability to the role.
+Marcus Rashford, who is set to miss the visit of Arsenal through injury, has long been confident of his ability to play as a central striker but he demonstrates ever less suitability to the role.
 He is going backwards.

 From a debut season full of technical talent and instinctive finishing, he now appears to need to relearn the basics, a prospective maestro who has forgotten the chords, what the pedals do, and what a piano actually is.

-Anthony Martial is a superior option, but his fitness and contribution are not guaranteed.
+Anthony Martial is a superior option, but his fitness and contribution are not guaranteed either.

 Lukaku and Sanchez were correctly shown the door but it is risible that United may have to give Mason Greenwood the chance to lead the attack by default rather than because his talent demands it.

-Wenger's influence at Arsenal was so profound that his DNA remains embedded at the Emirates, and it would be no surprise if United still end up winning 2-0 again This Arsenal side is not resurgent.
+Wenger's influence at Arsenal was so profound that his DNA remains embedded at the Emirates, with new manager Unai Emery having changed little in terms of the erratic nature of the Gunners' displays, so it would be no surprise if United again ended up winning.

-However, the situation at United is so desperate that it would be even less of a surprise to see the Solskjaer embarrassed and further enfeebled.
+However, the situation at Old Trafford is now so desperate that we are more likely to see Solskjaer embarrassed and further enfeebled.

-If that happens, Solskjaer could lose the remaining support of his players, and of fans who are realising just how poor United now are.
+If that happens, the Norwegian could lose the remaining support of both his players and the fans, who will need only to look at the teamsheet on Monday night to fully appreciate just how poor United now are.